 This information is designed to be used in consultation with your health professional.
 Read our Legal Disclaimer here.

-Pre-exposure prophylaxis (PrEP) is a medication taken by people without human immunodeﬁciency virus (HIV) to reduce their risk of getting HIV.
+Pre-exposure prophylaxis (PrEP) is a medication taken by people who don’t have HIV (human immunodeﬁciency virus) to reduce their risk of getting HIV.

 PrEP involves taking a single tablet which is a combination of two anti-retroviral medications called tenofovir and emtricitabine.

 PrEP is taken before any potential exposure to HIV.
 There are two ways to take PrEP:

 - Daily dosing – One tablet is taken every day.

 - On demand dosing (only suitable for some people, discuss with your health professional if this method is suitable for you) – Two tablets are taken between 2-24 hours prior to potential exposure to HIV, followed by a third tablet 24 hours after the ﬁrst dose and a fourth tablet 48 hours after the ﬁrst dose.

 Daily dosing with PrEP is 95-99% effective at preventing HIV.
 On demand dosing is less effective at preventing HIV, at 86-95%.

 PrEP always needs to be taken as prescribed by your health professional in order to be effective.

 PrEP may be available to those who think they need extra protection against HIV, and is recommended for people who: